 Read the report here.

-The Velez Smock is a great waterproof jacket, I like the way it works with you, so much so that you can forget you have it on as it’s so comfortable and breathable.
+The Páramo Velez Adventure Smock is a great waterproof jacket.
+I like the way it works with you.
+So much so that you can forget you have it on as it’s so comfortable and breathable.
 It negates the need for a soft-shell as its so breathable.
 It’s fantastic that it’s PFC free and still able to keep you completely dry.
 One can replenish the DWR with washing with NikWax, a water based repellent.
 This should be done regularly.
-I have not tested the jacket on a long multi-day expedition and it will be interesting to see how the garment holds up to prolonged multi day use but I feel confident.
+I have not tested the jacket on a long multi-day expedition and it will be interesting to see how the garment holds up to prolonged multi day use.
+However I feel confident.

 Páramo does work closely with some of their factories that produce some of their range to make sure its ethical.
 They have a partnership with the Miquelina Foundation in Bogotá, Colombia.
-Women at risk of prostitution and drugs are offered training and employment, homes and childcare.
-Over 80% of Páramo’s annual production occurs at Miquelina, all garments manufactured there now carry the World Fair Trade Organization Fair Trade label.
+Training and employment as well as homes and childcare are offered to women at risk of prostitution and drugs.
+Over 80% of Páramo’s annual production occurs at Miquelina.
+All garments manufactured there now carry the World Fair Trade Organization Fair Trade label.
 This is unheard of from most other outdoor brands and it’s certainly something different that Páramo is doing.

 Read our other review on the Páramo Enduro Jacket HERE.